 As the volume of denials continues to increase, hospitals and health systems need a more proactive approach to denial management and prevention.
 Providers are encouraged to move from a denial management framework to a denial prevention framework to capture appropriate reimbursement.
 This will decrease time to revenue by shifting from management and appeals into data, root cause analysis, and prevention.
 It’s important to remember the ingrained cost of a denial management system; even the most efficient denial management systems represent some form of financial loss.
 This is what differentiates denial management from denial prevention.
-In a typical denial management framework, your organization works to combat denials and craft quality appeals because the longer a claim stays in the denials process, the more expensive and appealing it becomes.
+In a typical denial management framework, your organization works to interpret denial data, combat denials, and craft quality appeals because the longer a claim stays in the denials process, the more expensive it becomes.
 On the other hand, clean claims are 1:1, dollar for dollar.
 A denial prevention strategy encourages clean claims from the beginning.

 Let’s discuss some of the most common reasons organizations struggle with implementing a denial prevention process.